The Twisted Hierarchical Agenda of the Modern Church System

 The word that comes to my mind is arrogance.
 The fact is that nowhere in the New Testament is diakonia translated as "mine office."

 The full counsel of multiple Scripture references reveals the greater sense of meaning without reading verses through the lens of a twisted denominational agenda.

 But Martha was cumbered about much SERVING, and came to him, and said, Lord, dost thou not care that my sister hath left me to SERVE alone? bid her therefore that she help me. – Luke 10:40

-Martha was not MAGINFYING HER OFFICE doing a PAID VOCATION, but was doing a humble service to others.
+Martha was not magnifying her office with a salaried vocation, but was freely doing a humble service to others.

 For as we have many members in one body, and all members have not the same OFFICE (praxin) – Romans 12:14 KJV